puzl-cloud/github-workflow-assistant/readme.md

 1. Choose your organization.

 It will start a shallow clone of `.github/workflows` folder from all branches in all repos available for your GitHub Personal Access Token.
+The process might take a few minutes.

 2. Once clone is done, create `runs-on` replacement rule and choose repos and branches where you want to replace labels.